 AES 51st Conference, Helsinki, Finland, August 21-24, 2013.

 You are very welcome to Finland and Helsinki!
 From these pages you can find answers to frequently asked questions related to traveling in Finland, as well as links to additional information sources.

 A good way to get to know Finland, the country of thousands of lakes, midnight sun, and technology is to visit Virtual Finland, which provides general information about the country.
 You can even learn a bit Finnish, while browsing their web pages.
 In general, the majority of the population speaks fluent English (some also Swedish and German), so you don't need to learn the whole Finnish dictionary.
 The official language of the conference is English.

 All international and domestic flights land at Helsinki-Vantaa International Airport, which is located in Vantaa, 20 kilometers to the north of the central Helsinki.

 Taxis to the center cost 30-40€.
 If you don't want to use taxi, then you can take either (€6.20, every 20 min) or regional bus line 615 (€4.50, every 15 min), about 40 min to the Central Railway Station in the heart of Helsinki.
+The regional bus 615 also stops at Hakaniemi, which is the nearest bus stop to the conference venue.
 The price of the regional bus includes onward transfers to tram, bus, metro, etc.

 Public Transport and Taxis